 You need to know that no-one under 21 is allowed to even stand on the casino floor; someone will come and tell you to leave.
 They can go to shows, restaurants, and fun activities but just none of the adult stuff.

 You can also enjoy free things like the fountain show at The Bellagio (very frequently) or the volcano eruption at The Mirage (on the hour every hour 7pm-11pm), or buy tickets for the High Roller wheel.
-Fair warning: there are scantily clad (read: v naked) women dressed up in showgirl costumes walking The Strip for tips (you can take a picture with them and you’re expected to tip $1 or whatever you feel)… so your kids will see some stuff.
+Fair warning: there are scantily clad (read: v naked) women dressed up in showgirl costumes walking The Strip for tips (you can take a picture with them and you’re expected to tip – you might want to ask them how much before taking the photo; I’ve heard of some awkward interactions)… so your kids will see some stuff.

 First Time At The Casino